Baton Rouge

 We were unable to determine if the city has adopted specific policies or programs that incorporate requirements or incentives to mitigate the urban heat island effect.

-Last updated: August 2020
+Last updated: September 2021

-Last updated: September 2020
+Last updated: July 2021

 Overview

-The State of Louisiana is a home rule state and allows local jurisdictions to adopt building energy codes which are more stringent than the minimum state requirements, or to suit their local conditions.
+The State of Louisiana is a home rule state and allows local jurisdictions to adopt building energy codes that are more stringent than the minimum state requirements, or to suit their local conditions.
 The minimum state standard requires residential buildings to comply with the 2009 IRC with reference to the 2009 IECC.
 Commercial buildings must comply with ASHRAE 90.1-2007.

 Commercial